Oatcake: England

 The Universal British Directory of Trade, Commerce and Manufacture of the 1790s notes the bread of High Furness being thin oatcakes, whilst in Lancashire a leavened oatcake known as riddle bread was made.
 The Staffordshire oatcake is quite different from those from Scotland, being more of a pancake in form, containing a significant proportion of wheat flour along with oatmeal.
-In Yorkshire, only one side of oatcakes is cooked, and they are bubbly in appearance.
+In Yorkshire, oatcakes are cooked from the bottom only, and the tops are bubbly in appearance.

 The Duke of Wellington's Regiment was nicknamed the Havercakes due to their recruiting sergeants bearing oat cakes on the end of their swords.

 Scotland

 In Scotland, oatcakes are made on a girdle (or griddle, in other forms of English) or by baking rounds of oatmeal on a tray.
 If the rounds are large, they are sliced into farls before baking.
-Oats are one of the few grains that grow well in the north of Scotland and were, until the 20th century, the staple grain used.
+Oats are one of the few grains that grow well in the north of Scotland and were, until the 20th century, the staple grain eaten in that area.

 Scottish soldiers in the 14th century carried a metal plate and a sack of oatmeal.
 According to contemporary accounts, a soldier would heat the plate over fire, moisten a bit of oatmeal and make a cake to "comfort his stomach.
 Hence it is no marvel that the Scots should be able to make longer marches than other men."

 Samuel Johnson referred, disparagingly, to this staple diet in his dictionary definition for oats: